-While serials and monographs frequently dominate licensing discussions, licensing of primary source content and non-traditional resources continues to face unmet challenges.
-The increasing range and complexity of products, including large aggregations of data with proprietary analytical tools and services, make assessment and valuation of databases difficult.
-Producers not accustomed to academic licensing practices—such as in the areas of news resources, statistical, and geospatial information—include “non-negotiable” access provisions and licensing terms that challenge even the most experienced licensing staff.
-Vendors' practices have evolved also, and many try to “divide the market” through individual discounts and direct faculty approaches.
+While serials and monographs frequently dominate licensing discussions, licensing of primary source content and non-traditional resources such as data sets continues to face unmet challenges.
+The increasing range and complexity of products--including large aggregations of data with proprietary analytical tools and services--make assessment and valuation difficult.
+Producers not accustomed to academic licensing practices (such as those in news, statistical, and geospatial information) include “non-negotiable” access provisions and terms that challenge even the most experienced licensing staff.
+Vendors' practices have evolved also; many try to “divide the market” through individual discounts and direct faculty approaches.

-CRL's 2019 eDesiderata Forum will focus on member engagement within (and among) consortia, in order to explore strategies that may be employed to achieve greater scale and strength in collective dealings with producers.
+CRL's 2019 eDesiderata Forum will focus on strategies for member engagement within (and among) consortia to achieve greater strength in collective dealings with content producers and aggregators.
 CRL and NERL hope to gain insights on successful approaches that will benefit their members.
 Discussion led by experts at national-level consortia will focus on best practices to achieve alignment of member interests and obtain transparent and equitable terms and pricing.

-The annual eDesiderata Forums bring expert knowledge and insight to bear on the challenges of acquisition, licensing, and enabling access to major databases, datasets, and data services for scholarly research.
+The annual eDesiderata Forum brings expert knowledge and insight to bear on the challenges of acquisition, licensing, and enabling access to major databases, data sets, and data services for scholarly research.
 These programs explore community interest in commercial and open access data sources, illuminate market practices and economics, and identify priorities for CRL and NERL licensing on behalf of member libraries.